Nuitka/Nuitka/README.rst

      need to copy the ``PythonXX.DLL`` alongside it, something Nuitka does automatically.

-  .. admonition:: It **has to** be CPython, AnaConda or MiniConda Python.
+  .. admonition:: It **has to** be CPython, Anaconda or Miniconda Python.

      It is known that Windows app store Python definitely does not work, it's checked against.
 And on macOS "pyenv" likely does **not** work.